Khuwn-Soulutions/supabase_codegen/packages/supabase_codegen/README.md

 For detailed Flutter usage instructions, see the [supabase_codegen_flutter documentation](https://pub.dev/packages/supabase_codegen_flutter).

+#### Serverpod
+> **Note:** For Serverpod projects, we recommend using the dedicated [`supabase_codegen_serverpod`](https://pub.dev/packages/supabase_codegen_serverpod) package, which generates `.spy.yaml` files directly from your Supabase schema.

+The `supabase_codegen_serverpod` package includes:
+- Generation of `.spy.yaml` models
+- Automatic mapping of Supabase types to Serverpod types
+- Integration with Serverpod's protocol generation

+For detailed Serverpod usage instructions, see the [supabase_codegen_serverpod documentation](https://pub.dev/packages/supabase_codegen_serverpod).

 ### Setting the client

 A previously created SupabaseClient can be provided to the `setClient` method to set the client for use by the [generated types](#generated-types).